Wildlife Diseases, Parasites, and Infections

 Wellfleet Bay Virus

-The Wellfleet Bay virus is a disease that affects Eider ducks and has thus far been confined to one location: Wellfleet, Massachusetts.
+The Wellfleet Bay virus is a disease that affects the Eider ducks and has thus far been confined to one location: Wellfleet, Massachusetts.
 Loosely related to the flu virus, it attacks the liver and gallbladder, and seems to work very fast.
+Transmission is not yet fully understood.
 Learn more at NWDC.

 Lymphoproliferative Disease Virus (LPDV)